 Armed with this knowledge, some Michigan pride and a sweet tooth, I went in search of a few local spots to get my rainbow fix.
 As a native Jacksonian, my first stop was The Parlour.
 This 1950s-style diner is a Jackson institution that boasts some of the biggest portions of ice cream, sundaes and shakes in all of Michigan.

-Of course the best ice cream spot in any town can be a point of contention, but here is Experience Jackson’s take on the Top 3 Jackson Ice Cream spots.
+Of course the best ice cream spot in any town can be a point of contention, but here is Join in Jackson’s list of the best restaurants in Jackson MI, including ice cream parlours!